kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/generated/kubeadm_alpha_certs_renew_etcd-healthcheck-client.md

-Renew the certificate for liveness probes to healtcheck etcd
+Renew the certificate for liveness probes to healthcheck etcd

 ### Synopsis

-Renew the certificate for liveness probes to healtcheck etcd.
+Renew the certificate for liveness probes to healthcheck etcd.

 Renewals run unconditionally, regardless of certificate expiration date; extra attributes such as SANs will be based on the existing file/certificates, there is no need to resupply them.